dapr/docs/howto/deploy-k8s-prod/README.md

 ## Recommended security configuration

-Properly configured, Dapr will not only be secured with regards to it's control plane and sidecars, but can also make your application more secure with a number of built-in features.
+Properly configured, Dapr not only be secured with regards to it's control plane and sidecars communication, but can also make your application more secure with a number of built-in features.

-It is recommended that a production-ready deployment includes the following:
+It is recommended that a production-ready deployment includes the following settings:

 1. Mutual Authentication (mTLS) should be enabled.
 Note that Dapr has mTLS on by default.
 For details on how to bring your own certificates, see [here](../configure-mtls/README.md#bringing-your-own-certificates)

-2. Dapr API authentication is enabled.
+2. Dapr API authentication is enabled (this is the between your application and the Dapr sidecar).
 To secure the Dapr API from unauthorized access, it is recommended to enable Dapr's token based auth.
 See [here](../enable-dapr-api-token-based-authentication/README.md) for details

 3. All component YAMLs should have secret data configured in a secret store and not hard-coded in the YAML file.
 See [here](../../concepts/secrets/component-secrets.md) on how to use secrets with Dapr components

-4. Dapr control plane is installed on a separate namespace such as `dapr-system`, and never into the `default` namespace
+4. The Dapr control plane is installed on a separate namespace such as `dapr-system`, and never into the `default` namespace

 Dapr also supports scoping components for certain applications.
 This is not a required practice, and can be enabled according to your Sec-Ops needs.
 See [here](../components-scopes/README.md) for more info.

 ## Tracing and metrics configuration